idkfelix/year12/Maths/Data Analysis.md

 	  \end{align}$$
 ## Symmetry & Skew
 - **Symmetry**
-	- A symmetrical set of data will form a perfect bell curve on a chart
+	- A symmetrical sample will form a perfect bell curve on a chart
 	- There will be a line of reflection that can be identified on a chart
 	- Mean, Median and Mode will equate to one another
 - **Skew**